olaoritsland/finance-dashboard-demo/README.md

 ### Prerequisites

+To complete the setup, you will require:

+* An Azure account linked to a Visual Studio Enterprise Subscription
+* A private GitHub account
+* Git for Windows (this guide assumes you have Git for Windows, but you can use any Git command line tool)

+#### Visual Studio Enterprise Subscription
 This guide assumes that you have a Visual Studio Enterprise Subscription.
-If you do not have one, please fill out the form ... and send the email below to pwcuser@microsoft.com, with the form attached.
+If you do not have one, please fill out the [Visual Studio subscription enrollment form](https://github.com/PWCNORWAY/finance-dashboard-demo/utils/readme/Visual Studio Subscription Enrollment Form.docx) and send the email below to pwcuser@microsoft.com, with the form attached.

 -------------------------------------------
 Dear Sir or Madam,